-- An awkward address: The web address for beginner plan (the free option) will look like: blog-name.WordPress.com.
+- An awkward address: The web address for the beginner plan (the free option) will look like blog-name.WordPress.com.
 (You can buy your own domain name to point to your WordPress.com blog, but then it is no longer free.)

 - A long web address: Most of the short and nicer blog names have already been taken, so your blog address will likely end up being long.
 (Again, buying your own domain name is a workaround.)

 - No direct support (with the beginner package).
 There is, however, a strong WordPress community, which is often – but not always – a good resource in resolving problems and answering questions.